 Another Rav Kook teaching that is directly related to the environment and biodiversity is "The Fourfold Song".
-The text in Hebrew and English, along with a lesson plan by Noam Dolgin, can be found at jewcology.com/resource/Fourfold-Song-Discussion-Art-Activity.
-Noam does not write about the rainbow there, but one can easily connect the four levels of communion he describes to parts of a rainbow spectrum.
+The text in Hebrew and English, along with a lesson plan by Noam Dolgin (noamdolgin.com), can be found at jewcology.com/resource/Fourfold-Song-Discussion-Art-Activity.
+He does not write about the rainbow there, but one can easily imagine the four levels of communion he describes to be parts of a rainbow spectrum.